EnterpriseDB/tpa/RELNOTES.md

   version, if applicable. `tpaexec deploy` will then apply these changes to the servers in the cluster.

+### Minor changes

+- TPA-626 Improve CAMO commit_scope generation during reconfigure

+  Ensure that commit_scope for CAMO enabled partners is generated using existing config options from older BDR versions when running tpaexec reconfigure command to prepare for major PGD upgrade.
+Improve default value when no previous config exist.

 ## v23.26 (2023-11-30)

 ### Minor changes